Medical tests, scans and care

 As well as carrying oxygen from the lungs, blood also carries carbon dioxide back to the lungs so we can breathe it out as waste gas.

-Measuring the levels of carbon dioxide, as well as other waste chemicals carried by the blood, can give clues about how your baby is breathing.
-It can also help tell how other organs, such as kidneys, are working.
+Measuring the levels of carbon dioxide, as well as other waste chemicals carried by the blood, can give information about how your baby is breathing.
+Blood gases can also help tell how other organs, such as kidneys, are working.

 Platelets

 These are important for controlling bleeding.
 In premature and sick babies, the platelet count can be too low.
-This is why this is monitored.
-If the level does get too low, your baby could need a platelet transfusion.
+This is why it is monitored.
+If the level does get too low, your baby might need a platelet transfusion.

 Haemoglobin (pronounced hee-mo-glow-bin)